Class B Multifamily Real Estate Cap Rates

 Accredited Investors Love BAM Capital

 BAM Capital works with accredited investors and negotiates the purchasing and financing of high quality multifamily real estate properties on their behalf.
 BAM Capital specializes in real estate investments that provide a solid forecast for return on investment for its investors.
-This Indianapolis-based company currently has $650M AUM and 5,000 units.
+This Indianapolis-based company currently has over $700M AUM and 5,000+ units.
 Schedule a call with BAM Capital and invest today.

 The above link will take you to the free Investor Portal to view all current offerings.
 If you do not have an account already, please create one to view the information.